Protect Your Kids' Eyes

 Because children are still growing, their bodies are naturally at a higher risk for sun damage.
 And yet, how often do you see kids wearing sunglasses at the beach, in a sunny playground, or at an amusement park?
 Not often enough!

 Because the skin around the eyelids and eyes is more vulnerable than adult skin, kids under the age of 10 are already at a high risk for the skin and eye damage that results from overexposure to UV rays.
 90% of skin cancers are caused by UV rays, and the damage grows over time -- the sooner we start protecting our kids’ eyes and skin from the sun, the less of a chance they ever have of developing skin cancer or other harmful conditions.

 What kind of protection do sunglasses offer for kids?

 Aside from their fashion-forward capabilities, sunglasses put a layer of protection between your eyes and the sun’s harmful rays.
 The lenses of sunglasses are designed to block out UVA and UVB rays without impacting your vision.
 Did you know that the color of our eyes has an impact on our risk levels for UV damage?
 Kids with blue eyes are at a higher risk for UV damage than kids with brown eyes -- and sunglasses that block 99 to 100% of UVA and UVB rays can protect them all.

-Polarized lenses in particular offer an extra level of protection, since they are designed to reduce the glare from water, snow, glass, and other reflective surfaces.
+Polarized lenses in particular, like the ones in these Polarized Round Sunglasses, offer an extra level of protection, since they are designed to reduce the glare from water, snow, glass, and other reflective surfaces.
 Think back to the last time you took your kids skiing, surfing, or fishing -- if they weren’t wearing sunglasses, how much of the day did they spend squinting?
-Sunglasses can fix that.
+A pair of children's UV protective sunglasses can fix that.